migudel/angular-code-smell-catalog/code-smell/ngonchanges_misconceptions.md

 ## Description

-This code smell refers to the improper and often confusing use of Angular's `ngOnChanges` and `ngDoCheck` lifecycle hooks—especially when developers do not fully understand when or how these hooks are triggered.
+This code smell refers to the improper and often confusing use of Angular's `ngOnChanges` and `ngDoCheck` lifecycle hooks —especially when developers do not fully understand when or how these hooks are triggered.

 Although both hooks are designed to react to changes, they serve **different purposes** and exhibit **very different behaviors**.
 Mixing logic between them often leads to redundant, inefficient, or hard-to-maintain code.